Nonresident Fellow

 Mr. Antonio V. Butler Jr. is an experienced leader with demonstrated skills collaborating with and supporting senior executives and administrators in a decision-making capacity on key matters of institutional governance.

-He is also a former Visiting Fellow at the James Martin Center for Non-Proliferation Studies (CNS) located at the Middlebury Institute of International Studies at Monterrey, where he conducted research relative to “The implementation of UNSC res 1540 in the Caribbean, and ways for CARICOM to contribute towards strengthening the objectives of the resolution, regionally and globally”.
+Mr. Butler is also a former Visiting Fellow at the James Martin Center for Non-Proliferation Studies (CNS) located at the Middlebury Institute of International Studies at Monterrey, where he conducted research relative to “The implementation of UNSC res 1540 in the Caribbean, and ways for CARICOM to contribute towards strengthening the objectives of the resolution, regionally and globally.”
+He assisted CNS and the U.S. Department of State’s Office of Cooperative Threat Reduction with the planning and organizing of the ‘Caribbean Regional Workshop on Maritime Sanctions Enforcement’ which was held in Nassau, The Bahamas, on 26th -27th April, 2023.

 Mr. Butler has a Master’s degree in Development Studies – Economic Development from the University of the Western Cape in Cape Town, South Africa and a BBA in Economics and Finance from the University of The Bahamas in Nassau, The Bahamas.